 Nant Y Garw Mine

 Nant Y Garw is in a remote part of the Claerwen Valley.
-A Vein was discovered around 1877 and work commenced on the mine in 1882.
-The first sales of Lead Ore was in 1883.
-Builth Lead Mining Co Ltd bought the mine in 1886 and worked the mine till 1893.
-Nantgarw Mining Co Ltd continued working the mine till 1899 after which work at the mine was abandoned.
-The recorded output from the mine was 2177 tons of Lead Ore concetrates.
+A vein was discovered around 1877 and work commenced on the mine in 1882.
+The first sales of lead ore were in 1883.
+Builth Lead Mining Co Ltd bought the mine in 1886 and worked the mine until 1893.
+Nantgarw Mining Co Ltd continued working the mine until 1899, after which work at the mine was abandoned.
+The recorded output from the mine was 2,177 tons of lead ore concentrates.

 Map Ref SN875 606